CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Combined-lab/LAB_AK_07_Lab1_Ex01_Deploy_Sentinel.md

     ![](../Media/lab7-s11.png)

     > **Note:** After opening the **Microsoft Defender portal**, it may take **5–10 minutes** for the **Microsoft Sentinel workspace** to appear in the **Workspaces** list.
 If no workspace is displayed initially, try refreshing the page using **Ctrl + F5**, signing out by selecting the circle with your initials in the top-right corner and choosing **Sign out**, and then signing back in using your **Tenant Email** credentials.
 You can also try opening the portal in **InPrivate/Incognito mode**.
 If the workspace is **already connected**, please **proceed to the next step**.

-    >**Note:** If the option is still not visible after trying these steps, it may be an issue with the Defender portal.
-In that case, please contact Cloudlabs-Support@spektrasystems.com for assistance.

-    > **Important:** The total lab duration already includes any waiting time required for deployments, data connectors, or services (such as the **5–10 minutes** mentioned above).
-Please do not worry if certain steps take additional time to complete, and plan your activities accordingly while performing the lab.

 1. On the **Choose a workspace** page, select the workspace **uniquenameDefender (1)**, and then click **Next (2)**.